boldare/salesforce-client/doc/custom-sobject.md

 Introduction
 ==

-If you want to use your object in Object Repository then this object must be properly prepared.
+If you wish to use your own objects in Object Repository then this object must be properly prepared.
 How it should look like:
 * fields should have jms/serializer annotations:
-  * `Type` - because we need to know how to match fields
+  * `Type` - because the lib needs to know how to match fields
-  * Those ones which may be on creating should be in group `create`
+  * the ones which are required when creating an should be in `create` serialization group
-  * Those ones which may be on update should be in group `create`
+  * the ones which are required when updating an object should be in `update` serialization group
-* should extend AbstractSObject
+* the class should extend AbstractSObject

 ## Example
-First of all we need to create our own SObjectType enum and add to constants new object name.
+First of all you need to create your own SObjectType enum and add new object name as class constant.

 ```php
 use Xsolve\SalesforceClient\Enum\AbstractSObjectType;